Who College Football Needs the Most

 Over on the sidelines, one head coach will make a reported $5.3 million this season.
 The other head coach will earn slightly more than $3 million.
 Their assistants, trainers, and staff will also all do pretty well financially, this year.

-The television network which broadcast the game sells ridiculously expensive commercial time, costing about $1 million per minute.
+The television network which broadcasts the game sells ridiculously expensive commercial time, costing about $1 million per minute.
 With about 40 to 50 commercials spread out over the course of the entire broadcast, do the math on what the network will rake in from four hours of coverage.

 Then, there are the universities, which usurp the lion’s share of revenues — accrued mostly from ticket sales, merchandising rights, and the huge television contract.
 That money ultimately goes to pay administrators, staff, and other employees.